Let's Start Fresh, with Fresh Start!

 Too often in America, we are led to believe, especially as children, that food can either be healthy or fun.
 Community Gardens produce a real food experience that is both.

-We believe that other nations have outpaced Americans in overall wellbeing, largely due to respect for fresh food, and the kind of healthy social interaction around food that is fostered in a community garden.
+We believe that other nations have outpaced Americans in overall well-being.
+The healthy social interaction around food that is fostered in a community garden is what Americans are lacking.

-We believe that by bringing not just the produce but the whole garden experience to our communities, we can make a real and lasting impact on the way they think about food, and in turn, the role it plays in their overall health and well-being.
+We believe that by bringing not just the produce but the whole garden experience to our communities, we can make a real and lasting impact on the way people think about food, and in turn play a role in their overall health and well-being.

-We believe that if the freshest, healthiest foods were as convenient as prepared, processed and packaged foods, busy Americans would eat better.
+We believe that if the freshest, healthiest foods were as convenient as processed and packaged foods, then busy Americans would eat better.

 We believe that in a food system dominated by mega-food corporations and processed food, Americans need every advantage we can get to support healthy eating habits.